Conservation and Improvement of Adequate Working Environment

 Health Management Policy

-In order to realize the “innovation and growth” of our employees and business entities, the GS Yuasa Group supports employees and their families in collaboration with health insurance society so as to ensure that they maintain their own health and encourages "health promotion" so that all employees can work zealously and with a sense of fulfillment.
+In order to realize the “Innovation and Growth” of our employees and business entities, the GS Yuasa Group supports employees and their families in collaboration with health insurance society so as to ensure that they maintain their own health and encourages "health promotion" so that all employees can work zealously and with a sense of fulfillment.

 • We strive to prevent the onset and severity of lifestyle-related diseases and mental disorders.